-G. AININGAL EXI EI ISES

-Provide 2006-2007 academic year costs institution. of attendance for the follow ing categories that are applicable to your
+Provide 2007-2008 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2006-2 an approximate date (i.e., month/day) available:
+Check here if your institution's 2007-2008 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2007-2008 academic year costs of attendance will be available: July 2007

 G1.
-Undergraduate full-time tuition, rec List the typical tuition, required fees, a academic year (30 semester hours or 4 hour cost by number of credits).
-A ful June; usually equated to two semester Room and board is defined as double include only charges that all full-time activity fees.)
-Do not include optional and room and board for a full 15 quarter hours for institution 1 academic year refers to the ps, two trimesters, three quarte occupancy and 19 meals per students must pay that are no -time undergraduate student for the ns that derive annual tuition by mult period of time generally extending fors, or the period covered by a four-tweek or the maximum meal plan.
-Rot included in tuition (e.g., registration) iplying credit rom September to one-four plan. equired fees
+Undergraduate full-time tuition, required fees, room and board

+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2007-2008 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
+Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
+Do not include optional fees (e.g., parking, laboratory use).

+LINDEDCDADIIATEC

+EIDCT VEAD

-FIRST-YEAR UNDERGRADUATES
+FIRST-TEAR UNDERGRADUATES

+PRIVATE INSTITUTION

+Tuition:

-PRIVATE INSTITUTION Tuition: PUBLIC INSTITUTION Tuition: In-district: 12
+PUBLIC INSTITUTION

+Tuition:

+In-district:

-In-state (out-of-district): 6,484
+In-state (out-of-district):

-Out-of-state: 15,216
+Out-of-state:

-NONRESIDENT ALIEN: Tuition: 15,216
+NONRESIDENT ALIEN:

+Tuition:

-REQUIRED FEES: 2,138
+REQUIRED FEES:

-ROOM AND BOARD: (on-campus) 8,381
+ROOM AND BOARD:

+(on-campus)

-ROOM ONLY: (on-campus) 5,127
+ROOM ONLY:

+(on-campus)

+BOARD ONLY:

-BOARD ONLY: (on-campus meal plan) 3,254
+(on-campus meal plan)

-Comprehensive tuition and room ar fees): nd board fee (if your college c cannot provide separate tuition and r room and board
+nd board fee (if your college c cannot provide separate tuition and d room and b

 Other:

-G2.
-Number of credits per term a stude nt can take for the stated fu Il-time tuition 12 minimum maximum
+umber of credits per term a stude nt can take for the stated fu ll-time tuitionminimu ımmax

-G3.
-Do tuition and fees vary by year of s study (e.g., sophomore, juni or, senior)? ⊠ No
+tuition and fees vary by year of study (e.g., sophomore, juni or, senior)? ☐ No

-G4.
-If tuition and fees vary by undergra duate instructional program n describe briefly: